shubham121gupta/shubham121gupta/README.md

 - 💬: Partnered with cross-functional teams to design and implement advanced automation frameworks, streamlining API flows across various scenarios.

-• Actively contributed to the continuous enhancement of the automation strategy and framework
+• Actively contributed to the continuous enhancement of the automation strategy and framework.

 • Developed automated API flow validations using Rest Assured.

 • Created a UI automation framework utilizing Selenium Cucumber.

 • Collaborated with cross-functional teams to understand requirements and deliver high-quality software solutions within project timelines.